Khitish-Panigrahi/Khitish-Panigrahi.github.io/README.md

             <div class="boxBody">
               <p>
                 <ul>
-                  <li>The coding rank is as per the GeeksFOrGeeks Portal of Coders.</li>
+                  <li>The coding rank is as per the GeeksForGeeks Portal of Coders.</li>
                 </ul>
               </p>
             </div>